jescab01/jescab01.github.io/_posts/2025-03-20-Cortical_Reconstructions.md

-## The forward problem: physics and mathematics
+## The forward model: physics and mathematics

 The forward model mathematically describes how neural currents in the brain generate magnetic fields measurable by MEG sensors.
 This is a well-posed problem: given a known distribution of sources, one can compute the sensor-level magnetic